architest/git-example/git-commands.md

 git stash pop --index
 ```

-5. If you havemore than one stash, then the following instruction comes handy:
+5. If you have more than one stash, then the following instruction comes handy:
 ```
 git stash list
 ```